Lithuania in the Eurovision Song Contest 2019: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 28 January 2019, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Lithuania was placed into the second semi-final, to be held on 16 May 2019, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2019 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Lithuania was set to perform in position 12, following the entry from Malta and before the entry from Russia.

-The two semi-finals and final were broadcast in Lithuania on LRT and LRT Radijas with commentary by Darius Užkuraitis and Gerūta Griniūtė.
-The Lithuanian spokesperson, who announced the top 12-point score awarded by the Lithuanian jury during the final, was Giedrius Masalskis.
+The two semi-finals and final were broadcast in Lithuania on LRT and LRT Radijas, with commentary by Darius Užkuraitis and Gerūta Griniūtė.
+The Lithuanian spokesperson who announced the top 12-point score awarded by the Lithuanian jury during the final was Giedrius Masalskis; Andrius Mamontovas was initially appointed to be the spokesperson of Lithuania, but was not able to perform the role because he was a member of the jury.

 Semi-final

 Jurij Veklenko took part in technical rehearsals on 7 and 11 May, followed by dress rehearsals on 15 and 16 May.
-This included the jury show on 15 May where the professional juries of each country watched and voted on the competing entries.
+This included the jury show on 15 May, where the professional juries of each country watched and voted on the competing entries.

 The Lithuanian performance featured Jurij Veklenko in a black outfit and performing on stage alone with the LED screens displaying gold and red spots as well as imagery of people running.
 The stage director for the Lithuanian performance was Povilas Varvuolis.
-Jurij Veklenko was also joined by five off-stage backing vocalists: Algė Matekūnaitė, Berta Timinskaitė, Eglė Gadeikytė, Justina Budaitė and Silvija Pankėnaitė.
+Jurij Veklenko was also joined by five off-stage backing vocalists: Algė Matekūnaitė, Berta Timinskaitė, Eglė Gadeikytė, Justina Budaitė, and Silvija Pankėnaitė.

 At the end of the show, Lithuania was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Lithuania placed eleventh in the semi-final, receiving a total of 93 points: 77 points from the televoting and 16 points from the juries.